bookshelfdave/riak-ocaml-client/README.md

 **Note**: Change the IP/port to the value defined in the Riak app.config `pb_port` and `pb_ip`.

-**Note**: If compiling this example from the same directory as the Riak Ocaml Client source, you will see an error like this:
+**Note**: If compiling this example from the same directory as the Riak Ocaml Client source, you may see an error like this:
 `findlib: [WARNING] Interface Riak.cmi occurs in several directories: ., /usr/local/lib/ocaml/site-lib/riak`

 ## Development Guide